TylerTempleton/CFL_Game_Generator/README.md

-# C_sharp_Assignment-1
+# CFL Game Generator
-Windows Form Project that asks the user to pick 2 teams and randomly generates the games score then determines the winner.
+C# Windows Form Project that asks the user to pick 2 CFL teams (one east and one west) and randomly generates the games score then determines the winner.
+Just download the .EXE to try it!